tpoveda/tpoveda/README.md

 My experience and background allowed me to develop a profile that combines both technical and artistic skills.
 I love listening and helping my teammates, so they can focus on art rather than the technology to create it.

-I am really interested in the followin topics: DCC agnostic development, Character rigging, Machine Learning, ...
+I am really interested in the following topics: DCC agnostic development, Character rigging, Machine Learning, ...

 <hr>